 Computer science was one of the many fields that I briefly considered majoring in while in college.
 I LOVED my freshman computer science class.
 From the very first time I made the computer spit out “Hello world”, I was hooked.
 The projects were so fun.
 I’d only been programming for about a month when we started writing our own simple computer games and making useful programs like a searchable address book.
 I honestly don’t remember why I didn’t choose computer science as my major.
 I had too many interests.

 Anyway, it didn’t matter.
 The scientific world is so multidisciplinary that I ended up getting my PhD in mechanical engineering by using computer science to write a plasma physics code.
-Similarly, after graduating, I was a research scientist writing and running computer simulations of physics devices for aerospace applications.
+After graduation, even though I didn’t major in computer science, I was a research scientist writing and running computer simulations of physics devices for aerospace applications.

 In addition to software development, I’ve always had an interest in hardware as well.
 My husband and I have built several computers over the past 15 years, carefully selecting the components to fit our cost and performance needs.
-Someday soon I hope to build an inexpensive computer with my elementary-aged student.
-Sign up for my newsletter to stay up-to-date with all of my educational activities, reviews, and free printables.
+At this point in time, laptops are so powerful and inexpensive that it doesn’t really make sense to build a computer from the ground up, but it was fun while it lasted.

 Here are the computer science and engineering projects on this site: